If you're an older couple divorcing after a long-term marriage, it's referred to as a gray divorce or late life divorce.

-When the term was first coined, it referred to men and women who divorced after 40 years or more.
+When the term was first coined, it referred to men and women who divorced after 40 years or more of marriage.
 The assumption was that anyone married for that long must be an older adult "starting to gray," hence the name.

-But these days, it's more commonly used to refer to the divorce wave among baby boomers, regardless of the length of their marriage or the color of their hair.
+But these days, it's more commonly used to refer to the increased divorce rate among baby boomers, regardless of the length of their marriage or the color of their hair.

 8 Grey Divorce Reasons:

 In my experience, there are 8 reasons for the rising divorce rate in middle age or older spouses and none have anything to do with being a baby boomer.
 They do, however, have everything to do with the societal shift that began in the late 1960s and continued throughout the 1970s, and the quest for personal fulfillment.